-The Commission shall consist of seven members appointed by the Board of Selectmen.
+a) The Commission shall consist of five members appointed by the Board of Selectmen.
 The majority of members shall consist of people with disabilities.
 One of the members may be a member of the immediate family of a person with a disability.
 One member shall be either an elected or appointed official of the Town of Dighton.

-The members shall initially serve the following terms:
+b) The members shall initially serve the following terms:

-- Two members shall serve one-year terms.

-- Two members shall serve two-year terms.

-- Three members shall serve three-year terms.

-After the initial term, all members shall serve three-year terms.
+- 1) One (1) member shall serve a one-year term. - 2) Two (2) members shall serve two-year terms. - 3) Two (2) members shall serve three-year terms. - 4) After the initial term, all members shall serve three-year terms.

-Resignation shall be made by notifying the chairperson in writing.
+c) Resignation shall be made by notifying the chairperson in writing.

-If any member is absent from three regularly scheduled meetings in any one calendar year, a recommendation shall be made to the Board of Selectmen that he/she be removed from the Commission, unless any or all absences have been excused for good cause by the chairperson.
+d) If any member is absent from three regularly scheduled meetings in any one calendar year, a recommendation shall be made to the Board of Selectmen that they be removed from the Commission, unless any or all absences have been excused for good cause by the chairperson.
 Good cause shall include, but not limited to: illness, a death in the family, weather, and professional responsibilities.

-The Board of Selectmen shall fill any vacancy for the remainder of the unexpired term in the same manner as an original appointment.
+e) The Board of Selectmen shall fill any vacancy for the remainder of the unexpired term in the same manner as an original appointment.

-Any members of said Commission may, after a public hearing, if so requested, be removed for cause by the appointing authority.
+f) Any members of said Commission may, after a public hearing, if so requested, be removed for cause by the appointing authority.

-Members shall get the approval of the Commission prior to making statements or joining activities on behalf of the Commission.

-All members shall have full voting rights.
+- g) Members shall get the approval of the Commission prior to making statements or joining activities on behalf of the Commission. - h) All members shall have full voting rights.